K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 1. Double-click the open platform server to deploy the application to run the server editor.
       Drag the project you want to deploy to the application section to complete the deployment.
-      If deployment is done for the first time, next step must be taken to set up for deployment.
+      If deployment is done for the first time, the next step must be taken to set up for deployment.
     ![](./images/openpaas-eclipse/image60.png)

 2. Has the same procedure as [***“Add and Remove”***](#51-애플리케이션-배포).
-Refer from number 2 of the chapter.
+Refer to number 2 of the chapter.

 ##### Add with Application Add/Delete button

 1. Double-click the open platform server to deploy the application to run the server editor.
-      Click the Add/Delete Application button to deploy the application..
+      Click the Add/Delete Application button to deploy the application.
     ![](./images/openpaas-eclipse/image61.png)

 2. Refer to [***“Add and Remove”***](#51-애플리케이션-배포) for the procedures.

 ##### Add by project context menu

-1. Select a project to deploy from “Package Explorer” and select “Run As” – “Run on Server” by right clicking .
+1. Select a project to deploy from “Package Explorer” and select “Run As” – “Run on Server” by right-clicking.
     ![](./images/openpaas-eclipse/image63.png)

 2. "Run On Server” dialog box appears.
-This dialog box allows to select the server to depoy.
+This dialog box allows you to select the server to deploy.
-      From “Servers”list, select “Cloud” – “Open PaaS”.(If “Cloud” – “Open PaaS” cannot be found from the list, add server or click “Choose an existing server” from “How do you want to select the server?” radio button.)
+      From the “Servers” list, select “Cloud” – “Open PaaS”.(If “Cloud” – “Open PaaS” cannot be found from the list, add a server or click “Choose an existing server” from the “How do you want to select the server?” radio button.)
-      Click “Next” button to start deployment.
+      Click the “Next” button to start deployment.
       Click Finish” button to complete deployment.
     ![](./images/openpaas-eclipse/image66.png)